Film Photography News — October 2019 Recap

 In 2019, liquid lens design is still in use in giant telescopes and applications requiring near-instant focusing capabilities.

-For telescopes, mercury is used to create enormous mirrors with a perfectly shaped surface via controlled centrifuge.
+For telescopes, mercury is used to create enormous mirrors with a perfectly shaped surface via a controlled centrifuge.

 All this research, sparked by Lomography’s announcement, got me excited about the possibilities of liquid optics for us, photographers.
 I reached out to the NYC rep, Birgit, to see whether they are considering taking their designs a step further with improved glass construction and a mountable lens casing.
 The reply: